-Demystifying PoC Development Best Practices to Future Proof Your IoT Projects
+Demystifying PoC Best Practices to Future Proof Your IoT Projects

-Our in-house Subject Matter Expert, Mr. VidyaSagar (Head of Technology – IoT & Infotainment) suggested us to look for some IoT projects which were confronted with initial challenges and have failed to take-off.
+Our in-house Subject Matter Expert, Mr. VidyaSagar (Head of Technology – IoT & Infotainment) suggested that we look for some IoT projects which were confronted with initial challenges and have failed to take off.

 Good starting point, we told ourselves!
-Call it a coincident or matter of good faith, we actually found what we were seeking for.
+Call it a coincidence or matter of good faith, we actually found what we were seeking.

 We came across an article (dated 24th May 2017) that shared some of the results of a survey conducted by CISCO.
 This survey saw participation of 1,845 IT and business decision makers in the US, UK and India.

-The results revealed some interesting facts related to the faith of IoT initiatives.
-Survey showed that more than 60% of Internet of Things (IoT) projects couldn’t even surpass the Proof of Concept (PoC) stage.
+The results revealed some interesting facts related to the fate of IoT initiatives.
+The survey showed that more than 60% of Internet of Things (IoT) projects couldn’t even surpass the Proof of Concept (PoC) stage.

 - Time to completion